Yi-Terry/mon-e/README.md

 ## Overview

 Mon-E is a comprehensive budgeting application designed to help users manage and better budget their money.
 This desktop application is built with HTML, CSS, JavaScript, Electron, and Bootstrap.
-Mon-E offers a variety of features to make budgeting inutitve and hassle free for users.
+Mon-E offers a variety of features to make budgeting intuitive and hassle free for users.

 ## Features
 - **Create a Budget**: Add customizable budgets and sub budgets.